se-edu/se-book/oopImplementation/polymorphism/outcomes.md

-:trophy: Can implement polymorphic behavior :two:
+:trophy: Can implement polymorphism :two: